 - (Optional) I personally like my curry soup to have a soupy consistency but if you prefer a thicker consistency in the soup, continue to simmer the soup (with the lid removed) for an additional 10-15 minutes to reduce the liquid.

 - Keep it on the stove on low heat with the lid on to keep it hot while you prep the noodles and are ready to serve it.

 (Optional) Deep Fry the Crispy Egg Noodle Topping

 - Take about 1 cup of egg noodles and cut them into smaller 2-3 inch length pieces.

 - In a small pot, add some oil (about 1-2 cm high) and set the heat to medium and wait until the oil is hot.
 (To test if the oil is hot, you can stick a chopstick in and see if it bubbles, or throw a small piece of noodle in to see if it bubbles)

-- Once the oil is hot, add in a handful of noodles and cook them for about 30 seconds to 1 minute until they are crispy.
-(I like to use the broken pieces at the bottom of the bag)
+- Once the oil is hot, add in a handful of noodles and fry them for about 30 seconds to 1 minute until they are crispy.

 - Once it is crispy and done, remove it from the oil to let it cool and set aside for later.

 Putting It Together

 - Boil some water in a small pot and add in the egg noodles and cook it for 1 minute.